-Hugh Pemberton is an expert on the political history of contemporary Britain.
-The particular areas of focus within his research are British economic policy from 1945 to the present; UK public administration and government in that era; and the history of the country’s two main political parties.
-He has a particular interest is the historical dynamics of policy change, and of policy inertia.
+I’m an expert on the political history of contemporary Britain.
+My areas of research focus are British economic policy from 1945 to the present; UK public administration and government in that era; the history of the country’s two main political parties; and pensions policy history.
+Within that, my particular interest is the historical dynamics of policy change, and of policy inertia.

 I’m currently bringing one project to a close – Volume 2 of the Official History of the Civil Service, covering the years 1982-97 (to be published in 2020 – see publications page) – and continuing another which explores the historical relationship between Thatcherism and neoliberalism via a case study of policy implementation in pensions (a much more interesting topic than it sounds, for it represents an area of policy in which the Thatcher government’s ‘neoliberal’ ambitions were perhaps at their greatest, yet also an area in which those ambitions were largely disappointed – notwithstanding the widespread assumption amongst commentators that the Thatcher governments’ personal pension reforms and their cutting back of state pension entitlements were part of a wider neoliberal revolution in the UK).